fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 </p>

 ## Capacity and Scaling
-We already mentioned the capacity of a filter several times now.
-An interesting case to consider is what happens when a filter's capacity is exceeded.
+We have mentioned the capacity of a filter several times now.
+An interesting case is what happens when a filter's capacity is exceeded.
 Bloom filters and Cuckoo filters behave differently in this scenario.
 For Bloom filters, the `insertion` operation always succeeds.
 However, the false positive rate will rapidly increase as we exceed the filter's capacity.
 While Bloom filters fail silently, Cuckoo filters are more explicit.
 Most implementations have a maximum number of relocations that will be performed for an insertion.
 If more relocations are required, the `insertion` operation will return an error.